Rimantas Sinkevičius

 Rimantas Sinkevičius (born 3 April 1952) is a Lithuanian politician, Minister of Economy and Innovation (2020), former Minister of Transport and Communications of Lithuania.

 Biography

 In 1970 graduated from Kavarskas high school and entered Institute of polytechnics in Kaunas, faculty of Chemical technology, which he graduated in 1975 and acquired the specialty of inorganic fertilizers and chemical technology engineer.
+From 1975 to the end of 1979, he was an employee of the Kaunas City Committee of the Leninist Young Communist League of Lithuania, head of one of the departments.

 1980–2000 Worked at the company "Achema“ in Jonava (formerly state-owned company "Azotas“).
 Held various positions.
 1980–1983 was the shift supervisor, year 1983–1993 – Foreman and chief of laboratory, from 1993 to 1997 – Deputy Director of the center for Innovation and progress, 1997–2000 – Deputy Director for Commerce, Head of marketing department.
 2004–2008 was a development director of the concern "Achema Group“.

 2000–2004 was a member of the 8th Parliament of the Republic of Lithuania.
 Elected in constituency of Jonava No. 60.

 Since 13 December 2012, Minister of Transport and Communications at the Republic of Lithuania.

 A member of Council in Lithuanian Social Democrats Party, a chairperson of Jonava division.